Volkswagen Polo Mk5: Polo R WRC

-In 2013, Volkswagen entered the World Rally Championship with a new rally car based on Polo.
+In 2013, Volkswagen entered the World Rally Championship with the Volkswagen Polo R WRC, a new rally car based on the Polo.
 For homologation purposes, 2,500 Polo R WRC street cars were produced between September 2013 and March 2014.
 The street version features a 2.0 litre turbocharged engine producing 220 PS, and is mated exclusively to 6-speed manual gearbox.